 As outlined in Maryland Annotated Code Article §12-118, revenue from fines collected from the program shall be distributed first to the Maryland State Police and State Highway Administration to cover the costs of implementing and administering the program.
 Twenty-five percent (25%) of the balance of revenue shall be distributed to the Maryland State Police for the purchase of replacement vehicles and related motor vehicle equipment used to outfit police vehicles.
 The remaining balance of revenue shall be distributed to the Transportation Trust Fund for highway and work zone safety purposes and for State Highway Administration system preservation.

-Some of the provisions in the updated law were among recommendations from the Maryland Work Zone Safety Work Group formed by Governor Moore after the March 2023 work zone crash on the Baltimore Beltway that claimed the lives of six highway workers.
-The work group was chaired by Lieutenant Governor Aruna Miller and included members from the Maryland Department of Transportation, industry and labor organizations, safety advocacy groups, law enforcement agencies and citizens.
+Many of the provisions in the updated law were among recommendations from the Maryland Work Zone Safety Work Group formed by Governor Moore and chaired by Lieutenant Governor Aruna Miller after the March 2023 work zone crash on the Baltimore Beltway that claimed the lives of six highway workers.